 Some people have noticed that the older generation is actually dealing with the COVID pandemic better than younger people, for whom every day is important and packed with deadlines and goals.
 They are often more resilient and stoic than we are!
 Most of them have lived through previous periods of uncertainty and conflict affecting both Israel and their own countries.
 Discussing these periods of crisis can be helpful in putting today’s challenges into perspective – not just for our parents but also for ourselves and our children!

-To request a copy of Rivka’s 10 Commandments for Care Givers or to find out more about Beit Tovei Ha’Ir, Jerusalem’s premier religious community for seniors, contact info@ toveihair.co.il.
+To request a copy of Rivka’s “10 Commandments for Care Givers” or to find out more about Beit Tovei Ha’Ir and the Brain Care Center, contact info@ toveihair.co.il.

 מעוניינים לדעת עוד פרטים?